-- 21. The selection process was a two-stage contestable process that included: a Registration of Interest (RoI) process that was open to any applicants; and a Request for Proposal (RfP) process restricted to shortlisted applicants. - 22.
-Successful Rol applicants were invited to submit a RfP to provide further details around their proposal.
+- 22. The selection process for the two pilot CoVEs was a two-stage contestable process that included: a Registration of Interest (RoI) process that was open to any applicants; and a Request for Proposal (RfP) process restricted to shortlisted applicants. - 23.
+Successful Rol applicants were invited to submit an RfP to provide further details around their proposal.
 An independent panel of industry experts evaluated submissions at each stage, and the panels valuation was included in a recommendation to the TEC Board.
 The process was overseen by an independent probity auditor from Audit New Zealand.